IAmDazen/Pixosn0w/README.md

-# ipod_sun
+# Pixosn0w
-Code execution on the iPod nano 6th and 7th generation
+Jailbreak for iPod nano 7 using ipod_sun (Code execution on the iPod nano 6th and 7th generation)

 ### How?
 This tool builds a modified firmware image that abuses two iPod bugs in order to gain code execution: